Muhammad Kurd Ali: Early life

-Muhammad Kurd 'Ali's grandfather was a Kurd born in Sulaymaniyah in Kurdistan and came to Damascus in the early nineteenth century.
+Muhammad Kurd ‛Ali's grandfather was a Kurd born in Sulaymaniyah in Kurdistan and came to Damascus in the early nineteenth century.
 His mother was Circassian.

-Kurd 'Ali learned to read and write in the kuttab where he also studied the Koran.
+Kurd ‛Ali learned to read and write in the kuttab where he also studied the Koran.
 He received his preparatory education at Al-Rushdiyya school, and then completed his secondary education at the Azariyya School.

 In secondary school he recalled that on the first day he was asked what neighborhood he was from, as the custom was to call students by their first name and the name of their neighborhood as last name.
 Hailing as he did from Zuqaq Burghul (Bulgur Alley), by this logic he would have for the rest of his schooling been linked to dried cracked wheat.
 Thus he lied, and told his teacher that he hailed from the neighborhood of Tadil, which he was familiar with since that is where his father had lived as a boy.

-Muhammad Kurd 'Ali loved writing and journalism and developed an early interest in reading books and collecting them since childhood.
+Muhammad Kurd ‛Ali loved writing and journalism and developed an early interest in reading books and collecting them since childhood.
 Although illiterate himself, his father encouraged him to acquire books, and gave him sufficient assistance to possess them.
 As Kurd 'Ali developed more skill in science and language, he started to read newspapers and magazines in French, Turkish and Arabic.
 At the age of sixteen, he was writing news articles and was paid by newspapers.
-His vocation did not stop at this point, he loved Arabic poetry and rhyme rhetoric; and he kept close company with well-known local senior scholars at the time, drawing on their knowledge and literature, such as: Saleem Bukhari, Sheikh Mohammed Al Mubarak, and Sheikh Taher Algaza’ri.
+His vocation did not stop at this point, he loved Arabic poetry and rhyme rhetoric; and he kept close company with well-known local senior scholars at the time, drawing on their knowledge and literature, such as: Saleem Bukhari, Sheikh Mohammed Al Mubarak, and Sheikh Tahir al-Jazairi.